uhub/awesome-c-sharp/README.md

 * [Blecki/DCPUB](https://github.com/Blecki/DCPUB) - C-like language compiled to DCPU assembly
 * [baynezy/Html2Markdown](https://github.com/baynezy/Html2Markdown) - A library for converting HTML to markdown syntax in C#
 * [yagopv/AzureCrawler](https://github.com/yagopv/AzureCrawler) - Take HTML Snapshots for your Angular, Ember, Durandal or any JavaScript applications
-* [stormpath/stormpath-sdk-dotnet](https://github.com/stormpath/stormpath-sdk-dotnet) - The Official Stormpath SDK for C# and Visual Basic.
-Stormpath enables developers to build user authentication, user management, and security workflows quickly into their apps.
+* [thepirat000/CachingFramework.Redis](https://github.com/thepirat000/CachingFramework.Redis) - Distributed caching based on StackExchange.Redis and Redis.
+Includes support for tagging and is cluster-compatible.
 * [sixeyed/caching](https://github.com/sixeyed/caching) - A C# framework library for wrapping .NET cache access, including the MemoryCache, AppFabric Cache, Memcached and a disk cache.
 Use any cache provider in AOP-style, or as an ASP.NET output cache.
 * [sitereactor/umbraco-console-example](https://github.com/sitereactor/umbraco-console-example) - Sample implementation of a Console application using the Umbraco ContentService for creating and saving content
 * [scottdorman/cadru](https://github.com/scottdorman/cadru) - A Microsoft .NET Framework toolkit
-* [nikhilk/dynamicrest](https://github.com/nikhilk/dynamicrest) - REST service access using C# 4.0 dynamic programming
 * [Kapps/PoEWhisperNotifier](https://github.com/Kapps/PoEWhisperNotifier) - A simple C# application to notify you of whispers you get in Path of Exile (optionally) while your game is minimized.
 * [jpush/jpush-api-csharp-client](https://github.com/jpush/jpush-api-csharp-client) - JPush's officially supported C# client library for accessing JPush APIs. 极光推送官方支持的 C# 版本服务器端 SDK。
 * [jeremytammik/the_building_coder_samples](https://github.com/jeremytammik/the_building_coder_samples) - The Building Coder Samples
 * [jeremychild/NCast](https://github.com/jeremychild/NCast) - NCast C# SSDP discovery and content casting - Google Chromecast
+* [hengineer/CaptainsMess](https://github.com/hengineer/CaptainsMess) - A local multiplayer networking library for making games like Spaceteam in Unity
 * [davidfowl/DynamicLinq](https://github.com/davidfowl/DynamicLinq) - Dynamic LINQ queries based on C# 4 dynamic.
 * [CloudBreadProject/CloudBread-Unity-SDK](https://github.com/CloudBreadProject/CloudBread-Unity-SDK) - This project is Unity game deveoper SDK for CloudBread game server engine
 * [ccccccmd/ReCapcha](https://github.com/ccccccmd/ReCapcha) - 验证码识别程序+验证码自动识别工具类+发票标号识别案例
 * [afrog33k/SharpNative](https://github.com/afrog33k/SharpNative) - A C# to Native Code (D, C++ etc...)
 Transpiler based on Microsoft Roslyn
+* [aelij/ConfigureAwaitChecker](https://github.com/aelij/ConfigureAwaitChecker) - ConfigureAwait Checker for ReSharper and Roslyn
 * [adoprog/Sitecore-Courier](https://github.com/adoprog/Sitecore-Courier) - Sitecore Courier aims to fill the gap between the development and production environments when building websites with Sitecore CMS.
 * [toshok/scsharp](https://github.com/toshok/scsharp) - Starcraft reimplementation in C#
-* [thepirat000/CachingFramework.Redis](https://github.com/thepirat000/CachingFramework.Redis) - Distributed caching based on StackExchange.Redis and Redis.
-Includes support for tagging and is cluster-compatible.
+* [speps/LibTessDotNet](https://github.com/speps/LibTessDotNet) - C# port of the famous GLU Tessellator - prebuilt binaries now available in "releases" tab
 * [sinesignal/ottoman](https://github.com/sinesignal/ottoman) - Ottoman is an open-source CouchDB API for the Mono/.NET Frameworks written in C#.
 * [SEModCommunity/SE-Community-Mod-API](https://github.com/SEModCommunity/SE-Community-Mod-API) - Space Engineers Community Modding API
 * [rstecca/ColorBands](https://github.com/rstecca/ColorBands) - Unity 3D's Gradient is a handy data type but comes with some limitations: for example you cannot set more than 8 color keys in its editor and RGB is the only color space available.
 ColorBand data type offers an alternative with less limitations.
 Creating ColorBands is fun and easy; they are stored as assets and can be accessed from code through an Evaluate method to get the color at time t, as for Gradient.
 RGB (or HSV) values are described by individual curves, allowing a better control over how the color function evolves between your points.
 Color bands are used in all kinds of applications including games, data visualization and other fields.